EricFromCanada/ericfromcanada.github.io/_posts/2020-02-04-multi-macos-install-drive-diskmaker.md

 $ sudo /Applications/Install\ macOS\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ macOS\ Sierra.app
 /Volumes/Untitled is not a valid volume mount point.
 ```
 [Reports from others](https://forums.macrumors.com/threads/not-a-valid-volume-mount-point-cant-make-bootable-drive.1935673/) suggested that the issue was with the reissued installer itself, so I pulled the original Sierra installer out of my Time Machine backups and compared the two using FileMerge.
-The original version is 12.6.03, while the reissued installer is version 12.6.06.
+The original's version is 12.6.03, while the reissued installer's version is 12.6.06.
 It turns out that to get the reissued installer working, all you have to do is open its `Info.plist` file and change the value for `CFBundleShortVersionString` from `12.6.06` to `12.6.03`.
 This can be done with a single command using `plutil`:
 ```
 sudo plutil -replace CFBundleShortVersionString -string "12.6.03" /Applications/Install\ macOS\ Sierra.app/Contents/Info.plist
 ```